microsoft/pxt-microbit/docs/courses/ucp-science/rocket-acceleration/overview.md

 #### Rocket Experiment

-Watch a video of the building and launching the rocket.
+Watch a video of building and launching the rocket.

 https://youtu.be/m9ntqxh8FvQ